Last Updated on September 5th, 2020

 For many years, it was popularly believed that Vaseline was an acne-causing substance and should be avoided like the plague by anyone who was acne-prone.
 Believe it or not, this belief turns out to be more fiction than fact for the majority of acne sufferers in the world, 👧🏽🧔🏻👩🏼🦱👨🦰🧕👦🏿👩👨 and there are a plethora of examples to prove it.

 Even if it really wanted to, Vaseline simply cannot block your pores.
-This is simply because Vaseline, aka petroleum jelly which is a by-product of petroleum, is made up of very large molecules.
-These molecules once believed to be large enough to clog pores, are actually so large that they can’t fit into your pores to clog them at all.
-This means that Vaseline is totally non-comedogenic and it is not capable of actually causing acne.
+This is simply because Vaseline, aka petroleum jelly, which is a by-product of petroleum, is made up of very large molecules.
+These molecules were once believed to be large enough to clog pores, but are actually so large that they can’t fit into your pores to clog them at all.
+This means that Vaseline is totally non-comedogenic, and it is not capable of actually causing acne.

-Acne sufferers who deal with acne and dry skin benefit greatly from Vaseline, as it seals in natural serums, facial moisturizers and body water from escaping and leaving the skin dry and dehydrated.
+Acne sufferers who deal with acne and dry skin benefit greatly from Vaseline, as it seals in natural serums and facial moisturizers.
+It prevents body water from escaping, and leaving the skin dry and dehydrated.
 Sealing these substances in also allows the skin to heal itself, which leads to calmer, smoother and even-complexioned skin.

 While Vaseline is a great remedy for many, or even most, acne sufferers, there are always a few exceptions. 📌 That’s why it’s best to patch-test Vaseline on your skin first before committing it to your skin routine.
-If you happen to be in the minority of people who do have an adverse effect, alternatives like beeswax and Waxelene could be worth a try.
+If you happen to be in the minority of people who do suffer an adverse reaction, alternatives like beeswax and Waxelene could be worth a try.